dnmfarrell/perltricks-static/content/article/let-perlmodules-net-do-the-work.md

     "categories": "cpan"
   }

+I created [Module::Extract::Use](https://www.metacpan.org/module/Module::Extract::Use) as a simple tool to list the modules a program uses, and I recently added some features to make it easier to create some input I could give to [Perlmodules.net](https://www.perlmodules.net) to create a feed of changes for those modues.

-Much of my work involves helping people turn legacy stuff into something testable, distributable, and installable (I find that special sort of drudgery quite interesting because every mess is different).
-I created [Module::Extract::Use](https://www.metacpan.org/module/Module::Extract::Use) as a simple tool to take some programs lying around and list the modules they use.
-Jonathan Yu created the example program <i>examples/extract_modules</i> which I extended a bit.
-Here are some examples using the script on itself:
+Much of my day-to-day work involves helping people turn legacy stuff into something testable, distributable, and installable (I find that special sort of drudgery quite interesting because every mess is different).
+Jonathan Yu worked with my [Module::Extract::Use](https://www.metacpan.org/module/Module::Extract::Use) to create the example program <i>examples/extract_modules</i> which I extended a bit.
+Here are some examples using the script on itself.
+The first example is for human inspection:

 	# print a verbose text listing
 	$ extract_modules extract_modules